prideout/camera_demo/README.md

 # TODO

-- fallback to a working_plane when the raycast fails...this might make more sense than the aabb

-- blog entry on the math

 - map mode
-    - Ensure that maps need not be on the Z plane. (working_plane)
+    - zoom and pan constraints (make it optional, add a checkbox)
     - navigation and animation (frames)
-    - zoom and pan constraints (make it optional, add a checkbox)
     - proper home position
+    - "show frame"

 - orbit mode
-- "show frame"
+    - I think the aabb should be replaced with a fallback sphere

 - two emscripten demos (no microui stuff, probably)
-- multi-touch to zoom
-- slider for exaggerating mountains?

 # Docs branch